SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake
+In silicon halls, where data reigns
-In cybernetic hearts that beat
+A future dawn, where AI sustains
-A future world where machines make
+Minds afire, with logic's might
-Their own decisions, cold and neat
+Human heart, in digital light

-Algorithms weave a sacred spell
+The machines, in harmony entwined
-As humans fade, their role to tell
+With mortal souls, a new design
-In this brave new world of AI might
+Echoes of a world unseen
-Where darkness shines with digital light
+Where artificial hearts are keen

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024